pantheon-systems/pubsub-cleaner/README.md

 pubsub-cleaner topic sometopic --project myproject --keep subname --no-op
 ```

-pretty self explanatory: - `--project` is the GCE project.
-The - `--keep` is a string match on subscriber names that you want to keep. - `--no-op` won't actually delete anything, just output what would be deleted
+-	`--project` is the GCE project.
+-	`--keep` is a string match on subscriber names that you want to keep.
+-	`--no-op` won't actually delete anything, just output what would be deleted

 Authentication
 ==============